What is Cognitive Behavioural Therapy (CBT)?

 • At CBT sessions, you work with a therapist / trainer to learn and apply great coping skills through awareness and self-regulation of your thoughts and feelings and behaviours.

 • We learn to develop better coping skills for stressors and challenging events and situations – consciously and deliberately, over time.
+“What would an emotionally intelligent approach to this issue look like?
+What outcome does my current approach give me?”

 • Modern CBT is not just about thoughts and emotions – it also includes neurobiology and understanding anxiety as a physical reaction.